transdigiware/blockchain/reference/hsm-gemalto.md

   kubectl create secret docker-registry docker-pull-secret --docker-username=dockeruser --docker-password=dockerpwd --docker-email=dockeruser@example.com --docker-server=dockeruser/pkcs11-proxy:v1 -n hsm
   ```
   {: codeblock}
   These instructions are obviously for the Docker registry.
-If you are using the {{site.data.keyword.IBM}} Container Registry, then you'll need to set up your own image pull secret in your cluster (doing so will allow you to deploy containers to k8s namespaces other than default).
-This also implies you'll need to define a corresponding image pull secret entry in the deployment yaml file.
+If you are using the {{site.data.keyword.IBM}} Container Registry, then you'll need to set up your own image pull secret in your cluster (doing so will allow you to deploy containers to Kubernetes namespaces other than default).
+This also implies that you'll need to define a corresponding image pull secret entry in the deployment YAML file.
 See the following links for further details:

     - [Using an image pull secret to access images in other IBM Cloud accounts or external private registries from non-default Kubernetes namespaces](https://cloud.ibm.com/docs/containers?topic=containers-registry#other)
     - [Copying an existing image pull secret](https://cloud.ibm.com/docs/containers?topic=containers-registry#copy_imagePullSecret)